98th General Assembly, 1st Regular Session

 Jefferson City MO 65101

 State Representative Glen Kolkmeyer, a Republican, represents Lafayette County and parts of Jackson and Johnson counties (District 53) in the Missouri House of Representatives.
-He was re-elected to his third two-year term in November 2016.
-Representative Kolkmeyer currently serves as the Majority Caucus Chair in the Missouri House of Representatives.
+He was re-elected to his fourth and final two-year term in November 2018.
+Representative Kolkmeyer currently serves as the Chair of the Administration and Accounts Committee in the Missouri House of Representatives.

-July 15, 2015 the company celebrated 60 years in business.
-Representative Kolkmeyer also served 20 years as Fire Chief of the Wellington-Napoleon Fire Protection District and served 39 years on the Fire Service.
+Representative Kolkmeyer served 20 years as Fire Chief of the Wellington-Napoleon Fire Protection District and served 39 years on the Fire Service.

-Representative Kolkmeyer was a former president of Missouri Propane Gas (safety) Commission, Missouri Propane Gas Association and Lafayette County Firefighters Association.
-He is also the current President of the Lafayette County Law Enforcement Restitution Fund, a member of National Rifle Association, a past board member of the Wellington-Napoleon Protection District and the Lafayette County 9-1-1 Board.
+Representative Kolkmeyer was a former president of the following organizations: The Missouri Propane Safety Commission, Missouri Propane Gas Association, Lafayette County Firefighters Association and Lafayette County Law Enforcement Restitution Fund.
+He’s a member of National Rifle Association, a past board member of the Wellington-Napoleon Protection District and the Lafayette County 9-1-1 Board.
 Representative Kolkmeyer attends Calvary Baptist Church in Odessa.

 Representative Kolkmeyer currently resides in rural Odessa with his Wife, Lisa.
 They have two children, Eric and Emily, and five grandchildren, Aleah, Ean, Lucas, Zoe, and Mia.